-You may not find it fun to work on your resume.
+You can probably think of a million things you’d rather be doing than writing a resume.
 But you’ll do yourself a favor if you have an up-to-date document at your fingertips.

-One mistake candidates frequently make is to wait to update their resume until they find a job that interests them.
+One mistake people frequently make is to wait to revise their resume until they find a job that interests them.
 That prevents them from applying for the position right away.
-And by the time they have a current version ready to submit, it may be too late.
-So don’t delay: Update your resume today.
+And by the time they have an updated version ready to submit, it may be too late.
+So, don’t delay.

 While you’re at it, review your LinkedIn profile and make sure it reflects your most recent professional accomplishments.
-Your LinkedIn profile is essentially your online resume, and many employers look up candidates on LinkedIn as part of the evaluation process.
+Your profile is essentially your online resume, and many employers search for candidates on LinkedIn as part of their recruiting efforts.
 You want your profile to reflect the same information as your traditional resume.

-Another advantage of having an up-to-date LinkedIn profile?
+Another advantage of having a polished LinkedIn profile?
 Recruiters often use LinkedIn to help identify passive job seekers.
-If you maintain a solid profile, you’ll increase the likelihood that a recruiter will take a closer look at you.
+If you maintain a solid online profile, you’ll increase the likelihood that a recruiter will take a closer look at you.

-Even in today’s employment market, where job candidates have an edge, you need to do whatever you can to gain an advantage over the competition.
+Even in a candidate-driven job market, you need to do whatever you can to gain an advantage over your fellow job seekers.
 One way is to learn a new skill or earn a certification.
 No matter your chosen industry or career, change is happening all around you.
 Your skill set may need a boost to remain relevant and attractive to employers.

 Pursuing professional development shows initiative and a commitment to learning, as well as an understanding of what it takes to excel in your field.
 It also makes it easier for you to answer the question that all hiring managers are likely to ask in one form or another: “How can you add value to the organization?”

-Possessing certain in-demand skills and credentials can also help you negotiate a higher salary.
+Possessing certain abilities and credentials can also help you negotiate a higher salary.
 (Robert Half’s Salary Guides offer insight into how much more employers are willing to pay professionals with in-demand skills and certifications for certain roles.)

-Goal #3: I will look for a job that makes me happy
+Goal #3: Look for a job that makes you happy

 Now is a good time to assess your professional and personal goals and determine exactly what you are looking for in a new job.
 What would make you happy?

 A bigger paycheck?
 A fancier title?
-The opportunity to work at a brand-name firm?
-All of these things are nice, no doubt.
-They could probably contribute to your on-the-job happiness, as well.
-But are they more or less important to your overall satisfaction than a shorter commute?
-An invigorating workplace culture?
-The potential to advance quickly?
+The opportunity to work at a top firm in your field?
+All these things are nice, no doubt.
+They can probably contribute to your on-the-job happiness, as well.
+But are they more important to your overall satisfaction than a shorter commute?
+Or an invigorating organizational culture?
+Or the potential to advance quickly?

-As you conduct your job search, have a clear picture in your mind of the job that would make you happiest and allow you to reach the objectives you’ve set.
+Develop a clear picture in your mind of what would make you happiest and allow you to reach the new year goal you’ve set of securing a new job.
 Without a clear idea of what this job looks like, you’ll have trouble finding the right fit.

-Make sure all information is current and accurate and presents you in the best light possible.
-If there’s anything you wouldn’t want a potential employer to see — photos from a recent vacation or your unfiltered thoughts about your favorite sports team’s performance this past season, for example — review your privacy settings to prevent sensitive items from becoming public.
+Make sure all information is current and accurate and presents you in the best possible light.
+If there’s anything you wouldn’t want a potential employer to see — photos from a recent vacation or your unfiltered thoughts about a sports team’s poor performance, for example — review your privacy settings.

-If your plan to find a new role is sitting in front of the computer and looking for jobs online, you’d better rethink your strategy.
+If you expect to find a new role simply by sitting in front of the computer and looking for jobs online, you’d better rethink your strategy.
 In addition to submitting applications through recruiting sites and job boards, you need to work on expanding your professional network — both online and offline.
 The latter is especially important.

-Events held by professional organizations, conferences and trade shows, and employer-hosted open houses are just some of the places where you can build your professional network.
+Events held by professional organizations, conferences, trade shows and employer-hosted open houses are just some of the places where you can build your professional network.
 These gatherings provide the opportunity for you to meet people in person — including hiring managers and recruiters — and begin to form strong relationships with contacts who may be able to assist in your search.

-My final recommendation is to be patient during your job search.
-It can take time to identify an opportunity that is worth pursuing.
-Employers are also being very selective right now.
-Despite the tight labor market, some are taking their time when hiring.
-They want to be sure a candidate is a good fit for the job and corporate culture before extending an offer.
-It may take weeks and several rounds of interviewing before you hear back about the final decision.
+Despite the tight labor market, employers still want to be sure a job candidate is a good fit for the position and company culture before extending an offer.
+Even if you’re one of their top candidates, it may take weeks and several rounds of interviews before you hear back about the final decision.

-But that doesn’t mean you should just wait around until an employer makes up their mind.
-Stay in contact with the hiring manger.
-And keep your job search going.
+But that doesn’t mean you should simply wait around until an employer makes up their mind.
+Stay in contact with the hiring manager.
+Don’t stop networking.
+Continue to apply for other jobs.
+Build a relationship with a recruiting professional.
 After all, nothing is certain until you’ve signed on the dotted line.